 We have joined the AIA 2030 Commitment program and its goal of carbon-neutral buildings by the year 2030.
 Read more about our sustainable practices, and our work towards greater energy-efficiency in the built environment in our AIA 2030 Sustainability Action Plan.
 After all, every building we design is impacting our future as well.

 People are the driving force for all that we do.
 From the client who sparks the idea of the project, to the design and construction team that propel the project forward, to the end-user who inspires the whole process—these people matter.
 The most critical element to a project’s success is the ability of these people to work together.
 That’s where we come in.

 Clients choose to work with architects whose creativity, demonstrated success and professional standards closely match their needs and culture.
 We know that a successful client-architect relationship is at the heart of any quality outcome.
 We work hard to create an understanding, respect and mutual trust with our partners.

 Building long-term relationships with our clients, consultants and construction professionals is rooted strongly in our practice at HMFH.
 Since 1969, our people have been dedicated to achieving the finest outcomes for our clients.
 The stability, experience and exceptional creativity of our staff are key to successful working relationships and ultimately to successful projects.
 People matter.

-Learn more, view a client list and HMFH staff profiles.
+Learn more, view HMFH staff profiles.